By Morgan

 The documentary short Erin’s team made comes closer than anything we’ve seen to capturing the living spirit of a good adventure playground.
 There are moments that are hard for some adults to watch, involving fire, swearing and young bravado.
-There are some moments that are baffling, where a child is deeply engaged in something that we cannot understand.
-There are moments of humor, caution, celebration, and short interviews with staff about the decisions they make as professionals.
+There are some moments that are baffling.
+For instance, where a child is deeply engaged in something that we cannot understand.
+There are moments of humour, caution, celebration and short interviews with staff about the decisions they make as professionals.
 Each of these scenes is treated with a rare compassion.
 Every shot of The Land is suffused with love.

-We’re so pleased to announce a screening of The Land as part of our 2017 Playwork Campference.
-We’ll follow it with a panel of people who understand adventure playgrounds from the inside out, and who can help people put elements of these ideas into practice elsewhere.
+We’re thrilled to announce a screening of The Land at our 2017 Playwork Campference.
+Following the screening, a panel of experts who understand adventure playgrounds from the inside out will guide attendees in implementing these ideas elsewhere.

 Most excitingly, you’ll get to meet Erin Davis herself, and ask her all the ‘behind the scene’ questions you can think of!
 We are excited to have her at the Campference with us.